Al-Qusayr, Syria: 2011–2013 Syrian civil war

 Some of al-Qusayr's inhabitants participated in the 2011–2013 Syrian civil war against the government of Bashar al-Assad.
 The town became the destination for a number of defectors from the Syrian Army.
 Between the start of the rebellion in April 2011 and 13 February 2012, at least 70 residents have been killed.
 Since November 2011, al-Qusayr had been besieged by the army.
 On 13 February, about 400 army soldiers and pro-government militiamen commandeered the city's main hospital and the municipal hall.
 There were reportedly several pro-government snipers in the city putting daily life at a standstill and the opposition Free Syrian Army (FSA) had established a base in the city.

 The people of al-Qusayr set up a local civilians committee largely to prevent inter-religious strife in the city.
-Between 7–9 February, the FSA Captured a Christian Syrian Army corporal who was cooperating with government forces and whose family, operated an unofficial checkpoint outside al-Qusayr to harass the residents.
-Afterward, Shabiha Militia kidnapped six Sunni Muslims from the city, killing one.
-A local shabiha mob subsequently abducted 20 Christians.
+Between 7–9 February, the FSA captured a Christian Syrian Army corporal who was cooperating with government forces and whose family, operated an unofficial checkpoint outside al-Qusayr.
+Afterward, relatives of the corporal kidnapped six Sunni Muslims from the city, killing one in the process.
+A local mob of anti-government activists subsequently abducted 20 Christians in retaliation.
 All were released in an exchange deal mediated by the local civilians committee which also stipulated the exile of the corporal and his family from al-Qusayr.
 On 13 February, the FSA raided and captured the city's mukhabarat (intelligence or security agency) headquarters, killing five military intelligence agents in the process.
 In June 2012 the military chief of the local FSA branch, Abdel Salam Harba, ordered the remaining thousand of the prior ten thousand Christians to leave al-Qusayr.